nolanjacobson/README.md/README.md

 - 💻 I am a full stack blockchain developer with a tenacious passion for smart contracts & blockchains
 - ▶️ I have written smart contracts, adapters, and dApps on Chainlink, Ethereum, NEAR, POKT, QTUM, The Graph, and STEEM/Hive
 - ⚡ I am a strong believer in decentralization and peer-2-peer technologoies
-- ✉️ I am a quick learner with a strong desire to solve challenging problems
 - ✉️ You can see more about me and contact me at [nolanjacobson.com](https://nolanjacobson.com)

 **Current Status**